ChugR/Adverb/scripts/adverbl/README.md

 Indeed it is and good luck figuring it out.
 Sometimes, though, it's too much.
-The AMQP transfer data analysis is the worst offender in terms of CPU time, run-time memory usage, and monstrous htlm output files.
+The AMQP transfer data analysis is the worst offender in terms of CPU time, run-time memory usage, and monstrous html output files.
 Adverbl provides one command line switch to turn off the data analysis: